kittipat888/kittipat888/README.md

 ## Hi there, I'm Ton 👋

 🎓 Computer Engineering student at Mae Fah Luang University
-💡 Passionate about Computer Networks, Network Infrastructure and System Engineer.
+💡 Passionate about Computer Networks, Infrastructure and System Engineer.

 ---